stevemolloy/archiver_c/README.md

 pacman -Syyu
 ```

-Execute that command until you get a message similar to, `Nothing else to do`.
+Execute that command repeatedly until you get a message similar to, `Nothing else to do`.

 In the MYSYS2 environment, execute the following to install the dependencies: